JJ-Ju/multi-cli/docs/cli/configuration.md

 #### `mcpServers`

 Configures connections to one or more Model-Context Protocol (MCP) servers for discovering and using custom tools.
-Gemini CLI attempts to connect to each configured MCP server to discover available tools.
+Ionesco CLI attempts to connect to each configured MCP server to discover available tools.
 If multiple MCP servers expose a tool with the same name, the tool names will be prefixed with the server alias you defined in the configuration (e.g., `serverAlias__actualToolName`) to avoid conflicts.
 Note that the system might strip certain schema properties from MCP tool definitions for compatibility.
 At least one of `command`, `url`, or `httpUrl` must be provided.
 If multiple are specified, the order of precedence is `httpUrl`, then `url`, then `command`.

 - **`mcpServers.<SERVER_NAME>`** (object): The server parameters for the named server.
   - `command` (string, optional): The command to execute to start the MCP server via standard I/O.